Manistique River AOC

 An interim success of remediation and restoration work is removing Beneficial Use Impairments (BUIs).
 BUIs are designations given by the International Joint Commission, representing different types of significant environmental degradation.

 The Manistique River AOC was originally listed with the five BUIs outlined below.
 BUIs are removed when monitoring results demonstrate significant environmental health improvements.
-Due to extensive remediation and restoration work within the AOC by multiple partners since the 1990s, three BUIs have been removed.
-Remedial actions have been completed and monitoring is underway to assess whether restoration targets have been met for the two remaining BUIs.
+Due to extensive remediation and restoration work within the AOC by multiple partners since the 1990s, four BUIs have been removed.
+Remedial actions have been completed and monitoring will be performed to assess whether restoration targets have been met for the one remaining BUI.
 The Manistique River AOC will begin the delisting process when all the BUIs are removed.
 Manistique River BUIs include(d):

 - Restrictions on Fish and Wildlife Consumption